FriquetLuca/yew_translator/README.md

 ## Handlebars

-If you've not heard of it already, checkout (handlebars)[https://crates.io/crates/handlebars] crates to know more about it.
+If you've not heard of it already, checkout [handlebars](https://crates.io/crates/handlebars) crates to know more about it.

-### Hox to use
+### How to use

 When importing `yew_translator` in your project, consider only using the `yew-i18n` like this:
 ```toml